TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     -   Isolate the IP address (65536 ports), network devices, routing table, iptables (firewall, Network Address Translation (NAT), mangle table).
 -   Inter-Process Communication (IPC)
     -   Isolate the shared memory, message queues, and semaphores (resource counter to prevent race condition).
--   User ID (UID)
-    -   Isolate user and group IDs.
-    -   Each namespace has its own UID 0 user (root) and it is mapped to a different UID on the system.
 -   Environment variable
     -   Isolate environment variables.
 -   UTS